robert/robert.github.com/_posts/2100-01-01-pfabX-streaming2.md

 * Loading log data from a file
 * Parsing log data into messages

 For our current purposes, it's not a problem that `parse_log_file` has two jobs.
 However, suppose that we wanted to extend our system to work with additional *data sources*.
 In this expanded system, users can load their log data from not just a file, but also from a database or a website.
-The data is formatted in the same way in each new source type as it is in the log file.
+The data in these new sources is formatted in the same way in each new source type as it is in the log file.
 We therefore want to be able to reuse our log-parsing code, and just want to be able to configure the source from which the logs are originally loaded.

 We could write a band-aid solution to this problem, similar to those proposed for our earlier problems.
 We could make multiple functions called `parse_log_database`, `parse_log_website`, `parse_log_file`, although this would require us to duplicate some code.
 Or we could pass a `sourcetype` argument into `parse_log_file` that indicated whether the function should load its data from a database, website, or file.